National Urban League finds State of Black America is grim

 Among dozens of health measures, one stands out: Life expectancy has declined slightly for African Americans, so a Black child born today can expect to live to 74.7, four years less than a white baby.
 And lifelong inequities loom: Black women are 59% more likely to die as a result of bearing a child, and 31% more likely to die of breast cancer.
 Black men are 52% more likely to die of prostate cancer.

 Overdoses afflict the races about equally, while white people are 55% more likely to drink themselves to death through cirrhosis or chronic liver disease.
-Among people 15-24, white people are more than twice as likely to commit suicide, while Black men are nine times more likely to die by homicide.
+Among people 15-24, white people are more than twice as likely to kill themselves, while Black men are nine times more likely to die by homicide.

 Morial chose to release the report in Atlanta, where a concentration of historically Black colleges have long represented high achievement among African Americans, in part because its survey shows a declining faith among young people that voting can make a difference.
 The Urban League is responding by launching a “Reclaim Your Vote” campaign.